Ann JasperCity of San Jose Dept. of Transportation

 Kristin Hanaoka has worked in the public sector for 14 years.
 She began her federal career at the US Census Bureau, working as a project manager of a national hospital survey.
 After working in various parts of the country she settled in San Francisco, where she currently works for the Department of Veterans Affairs, Office of Accountability and Whistleblower Protection.
 As a management and program analyst in the Compliance department, she tracks and confirms the VA’s implementation of recommendations from various audits and investigations completed by external stakeholders.
 Kristin earned her bachelor’s degree in Sociology from the University of Colorado Boulder, and her master’s degree in Sociology from American University.
 In her free time, she enjoys the outdoors with her pup.

 Lakiba Pittman is a college professor, compassion and mindfulness educator, trauma healing facilitator, social justice worker, writer, and creative artist.
-She is a Senior Instructor for Compassion Cultivation Training workshops designed at Stanford’s Center for Compassion & Altruism, Research & Education, and a Trained Instructor for Mindful Self Compassion, Mind Body Stress Reduction (MBSR) and Mind-Body Medicine.
+She is a Senior Instructor for Compassion Cultivation Training workshops designed at Stanford’s Center for Compassion & Altruism, Research & Education, a Faculty Lecturer at Menlo College, a Facilitator for Healing Together, and a Trained Instructor for Mindful Self Compassion, Mind Body Stress Reduction (MBSR) and Mind-Body Medicine.

 Leigh Hanson currently serves as GLIDE’s Interim Chief Development Officer, overseeing the Foundation’s $25 million contributed, contract, and earned revenue strategies.
 Leigh is also the Senior Director of Institutional Partnerships and Owner’s Representative for GLIDE’s real estate modernization project.
 Prior to joining GLIDE, Leigh spent several years advising Mayors from across the country on how best to advance key priorities through public-private partnerships, including as Pittsburgh Mayor William Peduto’s Deputy Chief of Staff for Economic Development.